 Iberdrola is committed to clean and renewable energies in order to move towards a sustainable, safe and competitive energy model, focusing on wind energy as one of the best-positioned technologies to deal with this energy transition.
-Today, the group is the world leader in renewable energies and the leading wind power producer, with an installed capacity of more than 16 GW in onshore wind and 572 MW in offshore wind.
+Today, the group is the world leader in renewable energies and the leading wind power producer, with an installed capacity of more than 18 GW in onshore wind and more than 1,200 MW in offshore wind.

 Part of the company's commitment to the development of wind energy lies in the constant search for greater efficiency and the reduction of operating and maintenance costs to increase competitiveness.
 In this sense, monitoring systems for wind turbines and the associated electrical infrastructure are a key element in extending the life of the wind farms.
 These systems collect data that allow diagnostic and prognostic models to be developed, making it possible for maintenance to be not just corrective or planned, but rather based on the condition and early fault detection.

 One fundamental element is the sensors and monitoring solutions that measure different parameters associated with the turbine components, which feed the control and alert system of the wind turbine and the diagnostic systems.
 Iberdrola's new Startup Challenge, once again part of its PERSEO - International Startup Program, aims to find solutions to improve these sensors and systems.

 WHAT KIND OF SOLUTIONS ARE WE SEEKING?

 The challenge is to find innovative and competitive wind turbine monitoring solutions that meet the following requirements:

 They are low-powered or self-powered.